 - Use practice suits.
 If possible, wear old suits for practice to prevent wear and tear on competition suits.

 - Find a shower.
 Before you head home with your swimsuit, find a shower or sink to rinse out the body soil and chlorine from your suit.

 - Watch where you sit.
 Most pool sides and decks are rough so that you won't slip when they are wet.
-Even if it doesn't seem too rough, it is to your suit.
-Always sit or lay on a towel.
-Be careful when rising from an inside pool bench or steps.
+Even if it doesn't seem too rough to you, it is to your suit.
+Always put down a towel before sitting or lying down.
+Be careful when rising from an inside-pool bench or steps.
 Once a swimsuit is snagged it cannot be repaired.